ibm-cloud-docs/pattern-pvs-ibmi-resiliency/networking-design.md

 Multiple VPCs are used in this pattern.
 Additional client requirements might require additional VPCs.
 This pattern includes:

-- Managment VPC: Next Generation Firewall (NGFW) is deployed in the Managment VPC.
+- Management VPC: Next Generation Firewall (NGFW) is deployed in the Management VPC.
 To provide isolation and centralized advanced security functions, the network design follows the hub and spoke VPC model.
-The managment VPC serves as the hub for which all ingress and egress traffic flows.
-The managment vpc is a virtual network VPC that acts as a central point of connectivity to on-premises network and all other VPCs. {{site.data.keyword.powerSysShort}} workspaces are connected to the managment VPC also know as the hub by a {{site.data.keyword.tg_short}}, which allows traffic routing between the VPCs and {{site.data.keyword.powerSysShort}} workspaces in the {{site.data.keyword.cloud_notm}} account.
+The management VPC serves as the hub for which all ingress and egress traffic flows.
+The management VPC is a virtual network VPC that acts as a central point of connectivity to on-premises network and all other VPCs. {{site.data.keyword.powerSysShort}} workspaces are connected to the management VPC also know as the hub by a {{site.data.keyword.tg_short}}, which allows traffic routing between the VPCs and {{site.data.keyword.powerSysShort}} workspaces in the {{site.data.keyword.cloud_notm}} account.
 - Workload VPC: The FalconStor management console is deployed within the workload VPC, which functions as the spoke VPC.
 This environment supports ancillary workload infrastructure, including virtual servers and bare metal instances.

 ### Falconstor Virtual Tape Library (VTL)